amusphere/mcp-db/README.md

 2. **Explore database structure**: "What tables are in database X?"
 3. **Understand table schemas**: "Show me the columns in the users table from database Y"
 4. **Query data**: "How many active users in the production database?"
+5. **Analyze query performance**: "Explain the execution plan for this query"
-5. **Compare across databases**: "Compare user counts between dev.db and prod.db"
+6. **Compare across databases**: "Compare user counts between dev.db and prod.db"
-6. **Analyze data**: "Find duplicates in the PostgreSQL analytics database"
+7. **Optimize queries**: "Find slow queries and suggest indexes"

 The AI assistant will automatically extract the database path/URL from your request and use the appropriate tool with the correct `db_url` parameter.